venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/components/security/crypto/dthe.md

 (x^32+x^28+x^27+x^26+x^25+x^23+x^22+x^20+x^19+x^18+x^14+x^13+ x^11+x^10+x^9+x^8+x^6+1)
 *  Supports TCP CheckSum (CSUM)

+\cond !(SOC_AM261X)
 ### Features Supported In Driver
 \note True Random Number Generation (TRNG) and PKA (Public Key Accelerator) are not supported from R5F on HS-SE/HS-FS devices as these are secure assets and are locked for HSM.

 \note TRNG and PKA are single context engines and hence are secure assets on HS-SE/HS-FS devices.
+\endcond

+\cond SOC_AM261X
+### Features Supported In Driver
+\note True Random Number Generation (TRNG) and PKE (Public Key Engine) are not supported from R5F on HS-SE/HS-FS devices as these are secure assets and are locked for HSM.

+\note TRNG and PKE are single context engines and hence are secure assets on HS-SE/HS-FS devices.
+\endcond

 \cond SOC_AM273X || SOC_AWR294X